 It is church canon (law) that at least one of you has been baptized, and of course it is preferable if the couple is a part of the work and worship of St. Mary’s Episcopal Church.
 We believe that in marriage two people make a commitment to each other before God.
 We also believe that the church community makes a commitment to uphold these two people in their life together.
 To ask the congregation of St. Mary’s to make that commitment for you in good faith means we need to be in relationship with you.
-It is also true that there are as many life circumstances as there are people, and the Rev. Watkins is happy to discuss your particular situation with you.
-Exceptions can be made.
+It is also true that there are as many life circumstances as there are people, and The Rev. Ramona Scarpace is happy to discuss your particular situation with you.

 What’s the first thing we need to do?

-Talk to the Rev. Ramona about your desire to be married in order to reserve the church building and her time.
+Talk to The Rev. Ramona Scarpace about your desire to be married in order to reserve the church building and her time.
 No wedding may be scheduled without her permission.

 How much notice do we need to give St. Mary’s?